SJWScience/PL_RNAseq/ramblings.md

 Things to add

-option to add GO file in (currently hardcoded load) option to add custom gene id lists for enrichment analysis (currently non-existant) option to add species code for kegg analysis (currently hardcoded) option to add species to id multimapping (currently hardcoded) add in sub-analysis where splits up and down regulated for the enrichment analysis (to see if specific ontologies or pathways are added to enrichment with data going one way)
+option to add GO file in (currently hardcoded load) option to add custom gene id lists for enrichment analysis (currently hardcoded) option to add species code for kegg analysis (resolved for PAO1 and PA14) option to add species to id multimapping (resolved for PAO1 and PA14) add in sub-analysis where splits up and down regulated for the enrichment analysis (to see if specific ontologies or pathways are added to enrichment with data going one way)

 outputing plots in a better/bigger way

+add updated mapping for geneIDs in the DEG output table from info sheet (just PA numbers is somewhat useless)

 # 7th April 2021